 SHARK ATTACK: Coaches make safe zones on the corners of the field.
-Two taggers stay in the middle of the grid as sharks.
-When the coach yells "shark attack" players have to dribble the ball to other safe zone without getting tagged, if they get tagged they become sharks.
-Sharks can hold cones on the top of their heads as a shark fin.
+Two players stay in the middle of the grid as sharks.
+When the coach yells "shark attack" players have to dribble the ball to other safe zone without getting their ball knocked out by a shark.
+If their ball gets knocked out they become sharks.
+Sharks can put their hands on their heads like a shark fin.

 PASSING: